jbonett/thermal-comfort-tflite/readme.md

 > ![alt text](/screenshots/web_2.png "Connected")

 #### Data around the project
-Although there are various ways to measure comfortness, the data in this project is using a formula based on Predicted Mean Vote and Perdicted Percentage of Dissatisfied.
+Although there are various ways to measure comfortness, the data in this project is using a formula based on Predicted Mean Vote and Predicted Percentage of Dissatisfied.
 More information can be found here https://en.wikipedia.org/wiki/Thermal_comfort

+#### Could this be done without using the TensorFlow Lite Machine Learning Model?
+The following questions can be raised, and an answer is provided for each one.
+> ###### Can we store the CSV files generated and we just read from them?
+> The size of the data for just one season i.e. Summer or Winter is of around 2Gigabytes, therefore we cannot store this data on the small amount of memory in a microcontroller.
+> ###### Can we replicate the PMV & PPV formulas in an algorithm to be used in a Microcontroller?
+> Yes, they can be replicated if you know all the mathematics and parameters involved.
+But it's much easier and faster to generate a TensorFlow Model by training it on pre-populated data than building the algorithm from scratch.
+The pythermalcomfort (https://pypi.org/project/pythermalcomfort/) is used to generate this data quickly and easily.
+> ###### Can we read the data from the internet?
+> Yes, but it defeats the scope for running everything locally on the microcontroller device.
+Also to read the large amounts of data or execute the algorithm code you will need a server running on the internet.